deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 ## Evaluation Criteria

 * You must **submit screenshots of your tweets/retweets/replies each week** to get credit.
-(See how in "Assignment Breakdown" above.)
+(See how in "Assignment Breakdown" above.) <br />

 * I will grade your tweets each week as Pass/Fail based on completion.
   * If you don't submit at least *two* tweets, you get a 0 for the week.
   * If you submit two tweets but they are UNsubstantial (see below), you will recieve a 5 out of 10.
   * Please tweet *throughout* the week as readings are assigned.
 If I see you only posting on Sundays, I reserve the right to give you a 0.

-* I will count retweets as long as you add a *substantial* comment.
+* I will count retweets as long as you add a *substantial* comment. <br />

 * I will count *substantial* replies to other people's posts.